PCC. Local. Global. Integrated.

 PCC is convinced that sustainable business success is closely linked to compliance with laws and regulations as well as ethical standards.

-For this reason, PCC has set strict and stringent guidelines for corporate actions, which are laid down in this Code of Ethics.
+For this reason, PCC has drawn up stringent and strict rules relating to all that we do as an enterprise that are set down in this Code of Ethics.
 The Code is supplemented by detailed internal guidelines.

-PCC does not tolerate any violation of this Code.
-Employees are required to always follow the principles described here and to report non-compliant behavior to PCC’s Compliance Department.
-PCC assures the utmost confidentiality in this regard.
+PCC does not tolerate any infringement of this Code.
+Employees are required to comply with the principles described here at all times and to report any non-compliant behaviour to PCC’s Compliance Department.
+PCC guarantees the utmost confidentiality in this regard.

 Scope